staillanibm/sttHelloWorldJMS/README.md

 - the flow service takes in input the same message received by the request queue
 - it uses the sendAndWait public service to call the JMS API
 - it returns the enhanced message returned by the JMS API

+To align with security best practices, a custom 6643 TLS port is exposed to call this REST API, mapped to an OpenShift re-encrypt route.
+The default 5555 and 5543 ports used to access the admin UI are segregated.
+A dedicated route is provided in this repo to access the UI, but for production workloads this route should be removed.

 The REST API specification can be found in resources/api/api.yaml